Ale557333/mp-tattoo-shop-website-com-next-js/README.md

-# Tattoo Shop - Website com Next.js
+# Tattoo Shop - Website with Next.js

-Inicie sua prática com Next.js criando uma página comercial para um tatuador hipotético chamado Sandro Luz.
-Crie, do começo ao fim, um projeto Next.js.
+Start your practice with Next.js by creating a commercial website for a hypothetical tattoo artist named Sandro Luz.
+Build the entire Next.js project from scratch.

-## 🤓 Antes de começar
+## 🤓 Before you start

-Neste mini projeto não há template/boilerplate inicial.
-Você deverá começar o projeto do zero.
+In this mini project, there is no initial template/boilerplate.
+You will need to start the project from scratch.

-## 🔨 Requisitos
+## 🔨 Requirements

-- Inicialize o projeto do zero usando o `create-next-app`
+- Initialize the project from scratch using `create-next-app`
-- Crie 4 páginas para a "Sandro Luz Tattoo Shop":
+- Create 4 pages for "Sandro Luz Tattoo Shop":
   - Home
-  - Serviços
+  - Services
-  - Sobre
+  - About
-  - Contato
+  - Contact
-- Utilize todos os recursos nativos do Next.js, tais como: `next/link`, `next/image`, `next/font`;
+- Use all native Next.js features, such as: `next/link`, `next/image`, `next/font`;
-- O botão de contato (tanto na navbar quanto na página de contato) deverá ser um link para a funcionalidade [conversa em um clique](https://faq.whatsapp.com/5913398998672934) do WhatsApp.
-Este link deverá abrir em uma nova página;
+- The contact button (both in the navbar and on the contact page) should be a link to WhatsApp's click-to-chat functionality (https://faq.whatsapp.com/5913398998672934).
+This link should open in a new tab;
-- Utilize o App Router (em detrimento do Pages Router);
+- Use the App Router (instead of the Pages Router);
-- Utilize as imagens diretamente do Figma (exportando-as);
+- Use images directly from Figma (exporting them);
-- Como sugestão, faça o CSS usando TailwindCSS.
+- As a suggestion, use TailwindCSS for styling.

-## 🔨 Desafio extra para quem quer ir além
+## 🔨 Extra Challenge for those who want to go further

-- Adicione alguma animação.
-Pode ser na própria imagem e nos textos da home ou na navbar, ao trocar de link, por exemplo.
+- Add some animations.
+This could be for the image and text on the home page or the navbar when switching links, for example.

-## 🎨 Design Sugerido
+## 🎨 Suggested Design

-Temos uma sugestão de design no Figma.
-Entretanto, fique à vontade para montar a aplicação conforme a sua criatividade.
+We have a suggested design in Figma.
+However, feel free to create the application based on your own creativity.

 ### Figma

 🔗 [Link do design](https://www.figma.com/community/file/1362183399183292915/mini-projeto-tattoo-shop-website-com-next-js)

-## 👉🏽 Sobre esse mini-projeto
+## 👉🏽 About this mini-project

-### O que você irá praticar:
+### What you will practice:

 #### Next.js